-- Visit the summit of kunanyi / Mount Wellington, take in the views and stretch the legs on a walk. - Take the ferry from the harbour to Mona, the Museum of Old and New Art, for a day of thought-provoking art and entertainment.
+- Visit the summit of kunanyi / Mount Wellington, take in the views and stretch the legs on a walk. - Take the ferry from the harbour to Mona, the

-- Head to tastings at Moorilla, Mona's on-site winery, or grab a Moo Brew or two. - Overnight in Hobart.
+- Museum of Old and New Art, for a day of thought-provoking art and entertainment. - Head to tastings at Moorilla, Mona's on-site winery, and Moo Brew, the on-site brewery. - Overnight in Hobart.